scia-garage/open-api-adm-dotnet/README.md

 ### Extracting Additional Results

 The results are read in Program.cs using `ResultsManager`.
-Add additional calls to extract mode results.
+Add additional calls to extract more results.
 Remember to call `PrintAllResults` at the end

 ```csharp
 // In ResultsManager.cs or create new methods